-With summer vacation in the final home stretch, a couple of things are certain.
-First, it will get hotter before it get’s cooler.
-Secondly, back-to-school thoughts are running through your teenager’s head.
-Most certainly, in these last few weeks of summer, it’s likely that boredom has set in…and there are only so many Snapchat filters a teenager can play around with!
+A few weeks into summer vacation, a couple of things are certain.
+First, it’s going to get hotter before it get’s cooler.
+Secondly, boredom may have already begun to set in for our teenagers… After all, there are only so many Snapchat filters a teenager can play around with!

 What’s a kid to do when the novelty of summer has worn off, and their wallet is nearly empty?

 Teenagers today have far more options when it comes to finding a cure for summer boredom.
 However, they might not look up from their devices long enough to think of creative ways to spend their time.
-They may even follow my example and get themselves into trouble.
 I’m here to encourage Frisco teenagers not to waste the remaining days of summer.
-Frisco is loaded with age-appropriate fun, and affordable ways to spend your time.
+Frisco is loaded with age-appropriate and affordable ways to spend your time.

 Driving fast, and racing your friends – legally – is exactly what Frisco teenagers should be doing this summer.
 Leave the Texas heat outdoors at Pole Position’s indoor go-kart speedway.
 They offer a variety of pricing for groups, large and small.
 One of the best options is what they call “Arrive and Drive.”
 This allows customers to show up and get on a track quickly.
-Their go-karts are some of the fastest available in the DFW area and give the driver the true feeling of being in a professional race.
-So whether a teenager has their drivers’ license yet, or not, they can have fun driving fast (and not getting pulled over).
+Whether a teenager has their drivers’ license yet, or not, they can have fun driving fast (and not getting pulled over).